 - 1. Discuss and demonstrate the components, features, technologies, and process to setup and monitor the performance and security of a wired and/or wireless network infrastructure. - 2.
 Understand, analyze, and discuss the impact of technologies that may include the internet, email, instant messaging, information management systems, social media, and other digital technology, and the impact each has on an organization. - 3.
 Explain and demonstrate security needs and solutions for wired or wireless networking devices (end-user equipment). - 4.
-Describe and analyze the methods for intrusion detection and how a cybersecurity professional can establish proactive security prevention measures and systems to protect data and other forms of key information. - 5.
-Effectively communicate through written, verbal, and listening skills with various levels of an organization, endusers, and/or external stakeholders to deliver effective customer service. - 6.
+Describe and analyze the methods for intrusion detection and how a cybersecurity professional can establish proactive security prevention measures and systems to protect data and other forms of key information.

+- 5. Effectively communicate through written, verbal, and listening skills with various levels of an organization, endusers, and/or external stakeholders to deliver effective customer service. - 6.
 Demonstrate data management and security services associated with a database management system. - 7.
 Understand the network and/or security needs of an organization and tailor solutions that fit its needs. - 8.
-Demonstrate effective data and/or network security techniques that can be used to protect and secure electronic data - 9.
+Demonstrate effective data and/or network security techniques that can be used to protect and secure electronic data. - 9.
 Describe the key elements and processes associated with initiating a project and then ensuring the overall research, analysis, execution, quality control, and completion of the project. - 10.
 Explain and demonstrate the methods and processes of working within an IT department to manage ongoing technology innovation and management of security and/or networking needs. - 11.
 Perform the various steps associated with creating and/or executing scripts. - 12.
 Learn how to gather important information, assess and analyze data, and identify key data points and/or trends to solve problems. - 13.
 Understand how to identify and evaluate the best possible solution, communicate with key members involved in the process and how to use adaptive techniques when applying ethical and sound solutions.

 Courses do not appear in the same order as they are taught.
-The student receives their initial rotation schedule during the admissions process.
-Additional Out-of-Class hours should be expected to include completing assignments, reading, and studying.
+Students should receive their initial rotation schedule on or before Orientation.
+Students should expect to have to complete assignments, read, and study outside of class time.